michael-russin/webview2-interop/README.md

 ## Installing / Getting started

+* Microsoft Edge (Chromium) installed on a supported OS.
-Build with Visual Stdio 2017 or 2019
+* Visual Stdio 2017 or 2019 with C# and desktop development set up

 ### Initial Configuration